linux-kernel-labs/linux/Documentation/teaching/labs/infrastructure.rst

 the lab exercises with the keyword *TODO*.
 If we have multiple steps to perform they will be prefixed by a number, like *TODO1*, *TODO2*, etc. If no number is used it is assumed to be the one and only step.
-If you want to resume a task from a certain step, you can using the **TODO** variable.
+If you want to resume a task from a certain step, you can use the **TODO** variable.
 The following example will generate the skeleton with the first *TODO* step resolved: